Web Design Important Links

 Animatron: This online editor lets you create animation in HTML.
 This is preferable to using a program such as Flash or Fireworks for animation.
 However, animations should be used strategically on websites since they always draw the attention of the vistitor.

-Typetester - This site can help you make a good font choice for your website.
-You can compare up to three fonts with different settings such as size, color, alignment, and a host of other important typography settings.
+Google Fonts - This site can help you make a good font choice for your website.
+You can compare fonts and embed them on your website.